What is SCWS?

-What is SCWS?**

 The Science Centre World Summit (SCWS) is a global meeting of professionals of science centres/museums and their networks from around the world, convened once every three years.

 The first Summit met in Belgium, as a representative of European countries, at Technopolis® in 2014 and resulted in the Mechelen Declaration which is the action plan for the international science centre field and their partners commit to concrete actions toward the enhancement of public engagement for a better world.
-In carrying on the Mechelen Declaration, the second Summit will be held in Japan, representing countries in the Asia and Pacific region, at Miraikan in 2017.
+In carrying on the Mechelen Declaration, the second Summit was held in Japan, representing countries in the Asia and Pacific region, at Miraikan in 2017.

 Global issues have arisen that concern us all.
 Collaboration amongst all stakeholders is crucial for humans’ welfare and prosperity.

-The SCWS2017 offers an opportunity for science centres / museums to discuss their strategies for their new roles in society.
-At this Summit, representatives of participating science centres / museums will have discussions with scientists and educators as well as other stakeholders in society, including policymakers, international institution, industry and citizens communities, and build varied partnerships to create new approaches to global issues followed by concrete actions.
+The SCWS2017 offered an opportunity for science centres / museums to discuss their strategies for their new roles in society.
+At this Summit, representatives of participating science centres / museums had discussions with scientists and educators as well as other stakeholders in society, including policymakers, international institution, industry and citizens communities, and build varied partnerships to create new approaches to global issues followed by concrete actions.

 Message from Mamoru Mohri,